 Chop Saw and Table Saw in One

-This pairing of tools is a rare occurrence, and you might have to build it on your own, but you can combine a chop saw and table saw into one.
+You can combine a chop saw and table saw into one.
 Simply put, you can build a workbench on which you can mount both the table saw and chop saw.
 A table saw has a fixed circular blade without any movement, and you guide the material towards it.

 Having both the chop saw and table saw in one place will allow you to work on larger pieces of wood and also complete longer or more detailed projects on time.